logzio/documentation/docs/_include/general-shipping/k8s.md

 </filter>
 ```

-## Adding metric names to K8S 360 filter
+## Adding metric names to Kubernetes 360 filter

-To customize the metrics collected by Prometheus in your Kubernetes environment, you need to modify the `prometheusFilters` configuration in your Helm chart.
+Customize Prometheus metrics in your Kubernetes environment by modifying the `prometheusFilters` configuration in your Helm chart.

-### Identify metrics to keep
+**1. Identify metrics to keep**

 Decide which metrics you need to add to your collection, formatted as a regex string (e.g., `new_metric_1|new_metric_2`).

-### Set filters
+**2. Set filters**

-Run the following command:

 ```shell
 helm upgrade <RELEASE_NAME> logzio-helm/logzio-monitoring \